 Different types of liquids will provide this effect:

-For a natural stone look, choose a film-forming coating that has a matt or flat finish.
+Choose a film-forming coating with a matt or flat finish for a natural stone look.
 You could also use a fully penetrating sealer that will leave the natural look of the unchanged surface.

 How to Clean Sealed Concrete Floors?

 As a result, the best possible application and regular cleaning will guarantee the best appearance and long-lasting protection.
 A good practice will be resealing the surface after several years of use in high-traffic areas.
 Most of the time, customers think the color is fading on their decorative surface when all that is happening is that the sealer breaks down and needs a refresh.